Health Alliance (HA) Services

 Outpatient Mental Health Treatment Services

-Longer-term, intensive outpatient MH and case management services are provided through the county’s CalWORKs MHST.
-Services are targeted for adults and children with intensive, long-term MH issues such as depression, schizophrenia, anxiety disorders, and PTSD.
+Longer-term, intensive outpatient MH and case management services are provided through the county’s CalWORKs Mental Health Services Team (MHST).
+Services are targeted toward adults and children with intensive, long-term MH issues such as depression, schizophrenia, anxiety disorders, and post traumatic stress disorder (PTSD).
 Services are family focused and include psychiatric evaluations; medication monitoring; and individual, family, and group counseling.

 Appropriate referrals to the HA are CalWORKs adults or children who have serious MH issues or who may have a dual diagnosis (i.e., have MH and drug and alcohol issues), and who are in need of more intensive, ongoing MH services.